-The Organization is exempt from federal income tax under Section 501(c) (3) of the Internal Revenue Code.
-The Corporation files income tax returns in the U.S. federal jurisdiction and the State of Wisconsin.
+The Organization is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
+The Corporation files income tax returns in the U.S. federal jurisdiction and the Wisconsin state jurisdiction.
 Income taxes are provided for the tax effects of transactions reported in the financial statements and consist of taxes currently due.
-Income tax expense for the years ended June 30, 2023 and 2022 was \$27,380 and \$55,860, respectively.